In addition to the 2017 South Auckland Short Film Workshop, Script to Screen is proud to reintroduce the South Shorts Mentoring Programme.

-Ongoing Mentoring (10 hours over a 6 month period) – Participants are each offered 10 hours of one-on-one sessions with their mentor over the course of 6 months.
+Ongoing Mentoring (6 hours over a six month period) – Participants are each offered 6 hours of one-on-one sessions with their mentor over the course of six months.
 The content of these sessions will be tailored to suit the needs of each team, but centre around developing the story and script, ready for either shooting the film or applying for funding.

-Wrap-up Lab (7 hours) – A day together again completes the six-month journey.
+Wrap-up Lab (3 hours) – A half-day wrap up workshop completes the six-month journey.
 Teams will chart progress, discuss challenges they encountered and plan the way forward for their film.

 This initiative is made possible with assistance from Foundation North.